The Semiotic Triangle – Term, Concept and Object Explained

 Concept ↔ Object: the direct relationship

-Concepts arise from observing and abstracting objects.
-They collect the essential characteristics needed for communication and documentation.
+The relationship between concept and object is immediate.
+Concepts arise from perception, experience and abstraction of objects.
+They capture the characteristics relevant for technical communication and documentation.

 Term ↔ Concept: the linguistic convention

-A term never refers directly to an object, but always via the concept.
-This explains why:
+A term never refers to an object directly, but always via the concept.
+This leads to typical linguistic phenomena:

 1. The object